A little carnac for you to get this third hour going.

 Nothing could be further from the truth.

-In fact, if you go back, and once again, Joe, it's a Democrat problem, Andrew Cuomo, the young whiz kid who used to be the Secretary of Housing and Urban Development, you know, that great department the founders fought so hard to preserve?
+Andrew Cuomo, the young whiz kid who used to be the Secretary of Housing and Urban Development, you know, that great department the founders fought so hard to preserve?

 Not quite.

-If you really want to look at the proper function of government, they're not overseas fighting to preserve the Department of Housing and Urban Development.
+I always tell people, you know, our brave troops, our brave men and women, if you really want to look at the proper function of government, they're not overseas fighting to preserve the Department of Housing and Urban Development.

 They're there to preserve liberty.

-But that's another point I digress.
+But that's another point.

-Cuomo, when he was at HUD back in the 1990s, raised raised the number of loans or mortgages that all these these lenders and the GSEs would have to give to serve low and moderate income families.
+Cuomo, when he was at HUD back in the 1990s, raised the number of loans or mortgages that all these lenders and the GSEs would have to give to serve low and moderate income families.

 He raised the number from 42% to 50%.

-And he dramatically hiked the government sponsored enterprise mandates to buy mortgages in quote unquote underserved neighborhoods.
+And he dramatically hiked the government-sponsored enterprise mandates to buy mortgages in quote-unquote underserved neighborhoods.

 That's for the very low income.